• Home

 Shingles is a common – but painful – rash caused by the same virus that also ignites chicken pox, according to the American Medical Association.
 Shingles, known as the herpes zoster virus, most often occurs in people aged 50 or older who have previously contracted chicken pox.
 Medicine does not completely understand why chicken pox reactivates as shingles.
 But for one in three adults, it is a risk.

-Both the AMA and the VA recommend that Veterans over the age of 50 get a vaccine, a proven, safe medical procedure.
+Both the AMA and the VA recommend that veterans over the age of 50 get a vaccine, a proven, safe medical procedure.
 Shingles prevention is much more effective than treating an outbreak.

 Shingles is painful and temporarily disfiguring.
 Shingles outbreaks can last up to five weeks, and it’s possible to contract shingles more than once.